Matera, Italy: What to pack, what to wear, and when to go [2023]

 Travel pillow

-A plug adapter that supports outlet types C, F and L. It's important that you find the necessary type.
-The majority of adapters for sale now are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C, F and L. Take care to choose the correct kind.
+The majority of adapters for sale now are simply plug changers and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most locations.

 Power bank for devices